-As infant swallowing specialists and feeding therapists, we are often touting the benefits of unbreakable, resistive sticks of food for babies starting solids, babies in transition from spoon-feeding to finger food, as well as for babies with sensitive gag reflexes and developmental delays.
+As infant swallowing specialists and feeding therapists, we are often touting the benefits of unbreakable, resistive sticks of food (or food teethers) for babies starting solids, babies in transition from spoon-feeding to finger food, as well as for babies with sensitive gag reflexes and developmental delays.
 This is because resistive sticks of food—like a pineapple core, mango pit, corn on the cob, and for the omnivorous, a spare rib or chicken drumstick—help to rapidly advance oral motor skills.
 Here’s how.

 First, we want to point out that many of the most nutritious foods are challenging to chew.
 Raw veggies and fruits, as well as nuts, seeds, and meats all require substantial jaw strength to tear, endurance to chew, as well as excellent coordination to move around and swallow.
-Resistive sticks of food give babies the unique opportunity to practice the skills needed for challenging-to-chew foods in a low-risk way.
+Resistive sticks of food act as teethers and give babies the unique opportunity to practice the skills needed for challenging-to-chew foods in a low-risk way.

 Mature chewing skills require three things: